hmcguire0583/Mod_Robots/README.md

 # Mod_Robots
-Implementation of the locate and free algorithm by DFS
+Implementation of the locate and free algorithm by DFS -> Harry, Russ, and Fouad